(Financial Aid Programs)

 MSU Gold Grant for Texas Resident students: Need must be established by filing the FAFSA.
 Available to eligible students who have need and meet other eligibility requirements; may be received in addition to, or in place of, the Federal Pell Grant.

 Other Federal, State and Institutional Grants/Scholarships: Need must be established by filing the FAFSA.
-Available to eligible students in accordance with program and institutional requirements; may be received in addition to, or in place of, the Federal Pell Grant.
+Available to eligible students in accordance with program and institutional requirements; may be received in addition to, or in place of, the Federal Pell Grant; offered on a first come/ first serve basis.
 These grants include:

 *Student Property Deposit Grant